Correlative Information Maximization Based Biologically Plausible Neural Networks for Correlated Source Separation: Introduction

 In this article, we propose an online correlative information maximization-based biologically plausible neural network framework (CorInfoMax) for the BSS problem.
 Our motivations for the proposed framework are as follows: \begin{itemize} \item The correlative mutual information objective function is only dependent on the second-order statistics of the inputs and outputs.
 Therefore, its use avoids the need for costly higher-order statistics or joint pdf estimates, \item The corresponding optimization is equivalent to maximization of correlation, or linear dependence, between input and output, a natural fit for the linear inverse problem, \item The framework relies only on the source domain information, eliminating the need for the source independence assumption.
 Therefore, neural networks constructed with this framework are capable of separating correlated sources.
 Furthermore, the CorInfoMax framework can be used to generate neural networks for infinitely many source domains corresponding to the combination of different attributes such as sparsity, nonnegativity etc., \item The optimization of the proposed objective inherently leads to learning with local update rules. \item CorInfoMax acts as a unifying framework to generate biologically plausible neural networks for various unsupervised data decomposition methods to obtain structured latent representations, such as nonnegative matrix factorization (NMF) \citep{fu2019nonnegative}, sparse component analysis (SCA) \citep{babatas2018algorithmic}, bounded component analysis (BCA) \citep{erdogan2013class,inan2014convolutive} and polytopic matrix factorization (PMF) \citep{tatli2021tsp}. \end{itemize}

 Figure \ref{fig:GenericNN} illustrates CorInfoMax neural networks for two different source domain representation choices, which are three-layer neural networks with piecewise linear activation functions.
-Lateral connections at the output neurons are based on the inverse of the correlation matrix of the outputs.
-We note that the proposed CorInfoMax framework, beyond solving the BSS problem, can be used to learn structured representations from data through the maximum correlative information transfer from inputs to the choice of the structured domain at the output.
+We note that the proposed CorInfoMax framework, beyond solving the BSS problem, can be used to learn structured and potentially correlated representations from data through the maximum correlative information transfer from inputs to the choice of the structured domain at the output.